Cory M. Curtis

 Representation Experience

 • Secured jury verdict for publicly traded engineering and manufacturing company in the U.S. District Court for the District of Colorado by arguing that the client’s carbon steel boat steering cable design was not defective, and the jury should decide that issue using the risk-benefit test, not the consumer expectation test.
-Defended verdict on appeal.
+Defended the verdict on appeal.
 Kokins, et al. v.
 Teleflex Inc., 621 F.3d 1290 (10th Cir.
 2010).

-• Awarded summary judgment for component part supplier in a California federal court strict product liability and fraud case involving a failed microtunnel boring machine.
+• Awarded summary judgment for component part supplier in the U.S. District Court for the Northern District of California in a product liability and fraud case involving a failed micro tunnel boring machine.
 Nada Pacific Corp. v.
 Power Engineering & Mfg., Ltd., 73 F. Supp.
 3d 1206 (N.D.
 Cal.
 2014).

-• Awarded summary judgment for publicly traded engineering and manufacturing firm in catastrophic injury and quadriplegia products liability case in Maricopa County, Arizona, by defeating plaintiffs’ causation theory where plaintiffs sought more than $30 million in damages.
+• Awarded summary judgment for a publicly traded engineering and manufacturing firm in a catastrophic injury and quadriplegia products liability case in Maricopa County, Arizona, by defeating plaintiffs’ causation theory where plaintiffs sought more than $30M in damages.

 Speaking Engagements & Presentations